 Organic Matter Determination: Organic matter test results are determined via combustion.
 Results are reported on a dry weight basis.
 Temperature of combustion is defined by the material being tested and/or the specified test method.
 Organic soils, composts, and peats are combusted at 750C per ASTM D2974.
 Most soils and rootzone mixes are combusted at 360C per ASTM F1647.

 The USGA has adopted this technique to define and provide benchmark data for the quality control of construction of sand based rootzones.
 We report the OM on mixes made in the lab as well as submitted mixes to compare to USGA confidence levels and to help interpret the physical evaluation data.
 The performance of the mix is directly related to the particle size analysis and the organic matter by weight.

 Particle Density: Particle density is necessary for determining the total porosity of a soil core.
-Desiccators and pycnometers are used for particle density determination.
-A pycnometer is a specific gravity bottle capable of being filled accurately with a definite amount of liquid without any air space.
-Oven dry weight and volume of the sample are determined.
-Particle density, which equals the oven dry weight divided by the volume, is important in the calculation of total pore space.
+Autmated pycnometers are used for particle density determination.
+A pycnometer is a specific gravity vessel capable of being filled accurately with a definite amount of gas without any air space.
+Dry weight and volume of the sample are determined.
+Particle density, which equals the dry weight divided by the volume, is important in the calculation of total pore space.

 Brief Descriptions of Some of our most common Soil Tests